jtslear/home_lab/README.md

 ## Overview

-The automation is built using Ansible playbooks with a Makefile interface for easy execution.
+The automation is built using Ansible playbooks with mise tasks for easy execution.

 ## Repository Structure